ECCO-Hackweek/ecco-2024/book/tutorials/example/Setting_up_OSS_Environment.md

    - Click the *Green button*: "Add SSH key"
    - Verify the new key appears on the list of "SSH keys" on the [GitHub SSH keys page](https://github.com/settings/keys)

-## Clone the ECCO-v4-Python Tutorial to OSS
+## Fork and Clone the ECCO-v4-Python Tutorial

 By default, the OSS system does not have the "ECCO-v4-Python Tutorial" and its associated Jupyter Notebooks and Python codes.
 If you want to have a local copy of these files then we suggest that you fork and clone the repo to your OSS account.